RatJuggler/advent-of-code/2020/README.md

 ##### Day 6: Custom Customs
 I spent some time looking at solving this with RegEx but couldn't see how so went with solutions using Java streams instead.
 For extra practice I used lambda's with a standard functional interface to implement the two core methods.

+##### Day 7: Handy Haversacks
+I found this much harder than the previous days.
+After spending some time on parsing and storing the bag rules I had made slow progress on the part 1 solution.
+I thought recursion would produce the best solution, but I ended up with a loop.
+Part 2 was much easier, and I had no problems with a recursion solution.